DNA64/winclassic/README.md

 Windows will populate the program folders and then ask if you want to run a short tutorial.
 You can skip this by pressing ALT+S or `TAB` then `ENTER`.

 Setup is now complete!

-Since Reboot isn't supported at this point, select the option to exit back to MS-DOS then type `exit` and press `ENTER` to return to RetroArch.
+Select the option to exit back to MS-DOS then type `exit` and press `ENTER` to return to RetroArch (Press B, UP, A to exit RA), or type `win` and press enter to load back into Windows.

 ## Step 5

-We're almost done, we just need to replace the `dosbox.conf` file.
+We're almost done, we just need to remove the INSTALL folder and replace the `dosbox.conf` file.

-If needed select the Windows 3.11 program in your H2CE apps list again and press `F4` to locate the `dosbox.conf` file and then replace it with the one in the "run" folder on the github page.
+If needed select the Windows 3.x program in your H2CE apps list again and press `F4` to locate the `INSTALL` folder and delete it.
+Then locate the `dosbox.conf` file and replace it with the one from the "run" folder on the github page.

   For Example:
   If you have a North American SNES Classic and are **DONE** installing Windows to the **NAND**, you would download the following dosbox.conf file...